markandgo/simple-transform/readme.md

 `x2,y2 = T(x,y)`

-Below each transformation function are the formula's for each transformation.
+Below each transformation function are the transformation formulas.

 ----------------------------
 ### Translation